 Recent Content by Rafe

-On May 14th, in London, Nokia is holding an event where it will announce the next chapter in the Lumia story.
-A number of device and software announcements are expected to be made.
-The event kicks off at 10:00 BST (09:00 GMT).
+On Monday, February 24th, in Barcelona, Nokia is holding its MWC press conference, where it is expected to make a number of hardware and software announcements.
+The event kicks off at 08:30 CET (07:30 GMT).
 We'll be updating this story with our on-the-scene live coverage at the event takes place.
 You can also watch a live stream of the press conference event via Nokia Conversations.